oliverkuchies/cacheforge/README.md

   CacheService,
   MemoryCacheLevel,
   FirstExpiringMemoryPolicy,
-  MemoryPercentageLimitStrategy
+  RamPercentageLimitStrategy
 } from 'cacheforge';

 // Create memory cache with eviction policy and strategy const memoryCache = new MemoryCacheLevel({
-  memoryStrategies: [new MemoryPercentageLimitStrategy(80)], // Trigger at 80% memory
+  memoryStrategies: [new RamPercentageLimitStrategy(80)], // Trigger at 80% memory
   evictionPolicy: new FirstExpiringMemoryPolicy()
 });